port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/user-inputs/secret.md

 # Secret

-Secret is an input whose value is encrypted and is never saved by Port (not even after the encryption).
+Secret input is an input type used to pass secrets and sensitive information to action backends, the values sent via the secret input go through an additional layer of encryption using your private key.
+In addition, the values sent via the secret input are not logged or saved by Port.

 ## 💡 Common Secret Usage